Encyclopedia of Chicago: History

 Inspired by encyclopedia compilation efforts of cities such as New York City, Indianapolis and Cleveland, Keating approached the Newberry Library in 1991 to strategize on how to best to study and teach Chicago history.
 Eventually she and Grossman agreed to prepare a funding request from the National Endowment for the Humanities (NEH).
 Their initial proposal was declined, but after working with Grossman to refine the specifics of their proposal, the NEH accepted their idea.
 The book venture was originally announced in 1994 as a project funded by a NEH US$200,000 ($ today) grant.
 The grant also included a $300,000 challenge grant to be met by Newberry Library for the first three years of work.
 The original plan was to publish a hardcover book by 2001 and then to follow with what at the time was referred to vaguely as "hypermedia" in reference to possible internet and CD-ROM auxiliary products.
-After Grossman and Keating obtained the initial grant, Reiff, a computer technology expert, and encyclopedia veteran Carol J. Summerfield all became part of the team.
+After Grossman and Keating obtained the initial grant, Reiff, a historian with computer expertise, and encyclopedia veteran Carol J. Summerfield all became part of the team.
 The editors sought the advice of Chicago-area librarians who were organized into focus groups to determine the proper components for the planned publication.
 The editors also organized into task forces of experts in dozens of specialized fields.
 Early on they sought the expertise of University of Chicago cartographer Michael P. Conzen, who helped develop 56 original maps.
 Conzen is credited as the cartographic editor.

 By 1997, the text had taken shape and the plan was that the average biographical entry would be 150 words.
 The longest biographical entries, about 450 words, were written for former Chicago Mayors Harold Washington and Richard J. Daley.
 Neither Richard M. Daley nor Michael Jordan had entries because only notable deceased persons were included.
 By 1998, the editors had settled on the table of contents and begun the job of assigning, editing, fact-checking and re-editing the hundreds of entries, some of them as long as 4000 words.
 By March 2000, 1100 of the targeted 1400 entries were completed.
 Also, the growth of the internet had clarified the vision of an online version of the print edition.
 In 2000, the final volume was expected to be 1300 pages set for release in fall 2002.
 The internet version was expected the following year.
 By June 2001, nearly 1300 of the entries had been submitted and a third had been edited and reviewed for accuracy.
 The effort had become a $2.5 million effort and was aspiring towards the success of earlier encyclopedic efforts projecting a fall 2003 publication of a 1.3-million-word 1300-page edition.
 At this time, the final electronic form available through the Chicago Historical Society had been conceptualized.